-The Right to Control is a new legal right for disabled people.
-It gives disabled people more choice and control over the support they need to go about their daily lives.
-Disabled adults living in seven test areas will be able to combine the support they receive from six different sources and decide how best to spend the funding to meet their needs.
-Disabled people will be able to choose to:
+The Right to Control was a legal right for disabled people giving them more choice and control over the support they needed to go about their daily lives.
+The pilot tested how disabled adults living in seven test areas would be able to combine the support they receive from up to six different sources and decide how best to spend the funding to meet their needs.
+During the pilot disabled people were able to choose to:

 - continue receiving the same support